Get a Board Certified DUI Defense Attorney on your side.

 Field Sobriety Tests in Orange County

-Field sobriety tests (FST) are agility tests that are used by law enforcement to determine if a person is impaired by drugs and/or alcohol.
-If a person is believed to have been driving while under the influence, law enforcement may request that the person perform a series of field sobriety tests before deciding to make a DUI arrest.
+Standardized Field Sobriety Tests (SFSTs) are agility tests that are used by law enforcement to determine if a person is impaired by drugs and/or alcohol.
+If a person is believed to have been driving while under the influence, law enforcement may request that the person perform a series of standardized field sobriety tests before deciding to make a DUI arrest.
+To discuss your rights, and how to protect them, you can email Ms. Landry and her staff here.
+In addition, you can listen to, and or download, her Orange County DUI Attorneys Podcast episodes by clicking here.

 Field Sobriety Tests & DUI Arrest

 When a person is stopped for DUI, he/she may be asked by the officer to perform a series of field sobriety tests.
 It is up to the police officer to determine if the person has passed or failed his/her field sobriety tests.
+New regulations in 2023, take away the pass/fail designation and talk simplistically about the “totality of the circumstances.”
+This change was because so many officers improperly gave instructions, or were not accurately “scoring” the test results.
 The police officer must closely monitor the person’s balance, coordination, and motor skills while the person performs the test.
 The officer will decide if the person has correctly followed given instructions.
-It is believed that if a person is under the influence of drugs and/or alcohol, he/she will have poor coordination, and fail the field sobriety tests.
+It is believed that if a person is under the influence of drugs and/or alcohol, he/she will have poor coordination, and not successfully complete the field sobriety tests.

 Standardized Field Sobriety Tests